 Other Workshops and meetings planned for the remainder of the 2013-2014 school year --- Many dates are TENTATIVE -- this website will be updated as they become firm.

 Check back here for other possible events during the school year

-West Point Bridge Design Contest-2013 St. Louis Version
+West Point Bridge Design Contest-2014 St. Louis Version

 The St. Louis Section of the American Society of Civil Engineers (ASCE) will hold a local contest in conjunction with the national West Point Bridge Design contest.
+Information on the 2014 contest will be updated here when available.
 Information on the 2013 local contest is available here: 2013 West Point Bridge Design Contest.
-Note that if you are wanting to enter the national qualifying round - the deadline this year is March 25, 2013.
-The local contest, however, is one round only and you can enter all the way up to April 1, 2013.
+Note that if you are wanting to enter the national qualifying round - the deadline will be sometime in March, 2014.
+The local contest, however, is one round only and in years past you can enter all the way up to April 1.
 Here is the link to the main USMA contest site: http://bridgecontest.usma.edu/index.htm check back here for any updates to this information.